[Ticker] US blacklists four Turks over Russia arms

 By EUobserver

-The US has blacklisted İsmail Demir, the president of Turkey's Defence Industries Directorate, a body dealing with defence project development, and three other of its employees, in protest Turkey bought a Russian air-defence system.
-It earlier excluded Turkey from its F-35 warplane development programme.
-The EU, last week, also agreed to blacklist Turkish officials linked to unwanted gas-drilling in Cypriot waters in a rift between Nato allies.
+The US has blacklisted İsmail Demir, the president of Turkey's Defence Industries Directorate, a body dealing with weapons procurement, and three other of its employees, in protest that Turkey bought a Russian air-defence system.
+America earlier already excluded Turkey from its F-35 warplane development programme.
+The EU, last week, also agreed to blacklist Turkish officials linked to gas-drilling in Cypriot-claimed eastern Mediterranean waters, in a widening rift between Nato allies.